-The report also pated that it are the containing to the UIV, the total number of displaced Colombians is now over 750,000.
+The report also rated that it is a second replaced Colombians is now over 750,000.

-Paramilitaries also add--albeit on a relatively small scale-to Colombia's kidnapping statistics.
+Paramilitaries also add--albeit on a relatively small scale--to Colombia's kidnapping statistics.
 In an effort to seek revenge and pressure the guerrillas to release the hostages they hold, paramilitary leaders periodically kidnap collaborators, sympathizers, and relatives of the guerrilla leadership.